ChrisPenner/ChrisPenner.github.io/site/posts/state-and-zoom.md

 ---
-title: "Transform and query nested data with Optics and State"
+title: "Generalizing 'jq' and Traversal Systems using optics and standard monads"
 author: "Chris Penner"
-date: "May 24, 2020"
+date: "September 27, 2020"
 tags: [haskell, optics]
-description: "Using the Monads and optics to quickly and easily transform and query data."
+description: "We rebuild the core behaviour of 'jq' using standard Haskell combinators and optics"
 ---

 Hi folks!
 Today I'll be chatting about **Traversal Systems** like **jq** and **XPath**; we're going to discover which properties make them useful, then see how we can replicate their most useful behaviours in Haskell using (almost entirely) pre-ols!existing standard Haskell tools!
 Let's go!